Isaac-Tolu/product-hunt-scraping-project/README.md

 ## Objective
 Scrape and extract data of products launched on Product Hunt.

-The goal is to create a data pipeline that extracts the data at the end of each day and sends it to a database foe further processing
+The goal is to create a data pipeline that extracts the data at the end of each day and sends it to a database for further processing

 ## Tools
 - Requests